Examine the duties, responsibilities, requirements, certifications, job outlook, and salaries for Registered Nurses.

-A Registered Nurse (RN) is a licensed healthcare professional who provides skilled patient care and who has obtained either an associates degree or bachelor’s degree in nursing.
-Regardless of your academic path, all Registered Nurses must earn their degree through an accredited nursing school and successfully pass the NCLEX-RN exam to become officially licensed nurses.
+A Registered Nurse (RN) is a licensed healthcare professional who provides skilled patient care and has obtained either an associate degree or bachelor’s degree in nursing.
+Regardless of your academic path, all Registered Nurses must earn their degree through an accredited nursing school and pass the NCLEX-RN exam to become officially licensed nurses.

 Registered Nurses have several obligations, and their duties can vary based on their employer or chosen medical practice.
-Earlier in their careers, however, Nurses fulfill a broad range of administrative tasks and patient-care responsibilities.
+Earlier in their careers, however, nurses fulfill many administrative tasks and patient-care responsibilities.

 Registered Nurse: Job Description